kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* TODO make build phase work and move command from docker-compose to dockerfiles
+* TODO make nginx serving work
-* TODO make a multistage build and serv the files from nginx
+* TODO fix "depends_on" directive in docker-compose.yml

 * TODO make backend is up endpoint redirect to frontend
 * TODO make logpage redirect to /home if already logged in